 installing a signal to improve the SR 9/32nd Street S.E. intersection near Lake Stevens and building a roundabout at the SR 9/84th Street N.E. intersection near Marysville?

-We will build a new traffic signal at the SR 9/32nd Street S.E. intersection to help improve traffic flow and help reduce the risk of serious collisions.
+We will build a new traffic signal at the SR 9/32nd Street S.E. intersection to help improve traffic flow and reduce the risk of serious collisions.
 About 19,000 vehicles use this stretch of SR 9 each day.
 The SR 9/32nd Street S.E. intersection was the site of 18 collisions from 2006 to 2010, including one serious injury collision.
 There were three rear-end collisions and four collisions involving drivers entering SR 9 from 32nd Street S.E.

 The End Result

-Roundabouts are designed to reduce the risk of all collisions, especially those involving drivers turning across traffic.
+Roundabouts are also designed to reduce the risk of all collisions, especially those involving drivers turning across traffic.
 Roundabouts make intersections safer and more efficient for drivers, pedestrians and cyclists.
 Learn more about roundabouts and their benefits, or watch a video on how to drive a roundabout.

 What is the project timeline?